ozmodiar/Drupal-DIC-Presentation/README.md

-# Demo 2 - Object-Oriented module
+# Demo 3 - Dependency Injection

 **The Drupal core code is left out of this repository to put the focus fully on the important files.**